 To run a half marathon in 1 hour 30 minutes, you’ll need to run at an average pace of 6:52 minutes per mile (4:16 per kilometer).

 Obviously, this is really hard.
-We typically only see elite or very experienced runners finish close to this time.
+Typically, only elite runners or very experienced runners finish close to this time.

 How to Train for a Half Marathon

-Training for a half marathon may seem scary at first, especially if this will be the furthest you’ve ever run.
+Training for a half marathon may seem intimidating at first, especially if this will be the furthest you’ve ever run.

 But sticking to a half marathon training plan will: